princessruthie/59X-slides/README.md

 1. As it is, only A can push to the repo.
 It's a hackathon, be wild.
 A can give everyone push permissions.
 It's under settings ---> manage access.
 1. Team members A through Z all clone the repo.
 1. Members make their changes.
 Push/pull them.
 Resolve conflicts.
 Build character and team spirit.
 Seriously.
-1. Going forward, each member can branch from master and make their changes in peace.
-When an entire logical block of code is done, merge into master and push.
+1. Going forward, each member can branch from ~~master~~ main and make their changes in peace.
+When an entire logical block of code is done, merge into ~~master~~ main and push.
 You'll still get a few conflicts here and there but you did the previous step and can handle it.
-    1. `git checkout master && git pull` # start with latest version of master
+    1. `git checkout ~~master~~ main && git pull` # start with latest version of ~~master~~ main
     1. `git checkout -b feat-5` This is where you'll be doing work
     1. ` git push --set-upstream origin feat-5` only need to do it this way once.
     1. use the lifecycle as above and push regularly.
-    1. When you've finished a solid feature, pull master for latest teammate changes, merge feat-5 into master and push it up.
+    1. When you've finished a solid feature, pull ~~master~~ main for latest teammate changes, merge feat-5 into ~~master~~ main and push it up.
 Start on the next feature.
-        1. `git checkout master`
+        1. ~~`git checkout master`~~ `git checkout main`
         1. `git pull`
         1. `git merge feat-5`
         1. `git push`